ConwayC1987/Portfolio-1/README.md

 ## 6. What I would add or change if I could

 If I had the time I would introduce a map feature with the site location and blog or comments section from people's experience of going to Newgrange.
 I would of also liked to make the website more interactive for the users by using some javascript.
 Although I am very happy with my navbar, I would consider changing the navbar to a burger menu but I think my navbar suits the requirements of the project.
+I could of added a lot more detailed history on Newgrange with extra pages on important aspects of its history and possibly a page for 20 facts the user might want know if they didn't want to read a detailed history on Newgrange.

 ***